 Nextdoor Rawdon – A British social network for local communities which has a simple aim: to help people make the most of where they live by connecting individuals and families with their neighbours, enabling sharing of practical information, advice and resources.

 St. John’s Yeadon – A friendly, informal Church made up of people of all ages and backgrounds, with something for everyone.

 St. Peter’s Rawdon – A community based church where everyone and anyone is welcomed.
 The vicar is Revd.
 Mark Smith, and services are held every Sunday.

-Trinity Rawdon – The Church of Trinity Rawdon is very active in all community areas, with a rambling society, lunch for those who normally eat alone and an after school ‘drop-in’ for students who wish to relax and study in a peaceful and friendly environment.
+Trinity Rawdon – The Church of Trinity Rawdon is very active in all community areas; lunch for those who normally eat alone and an after school ‘drop-in’ for students who wish to relax and study in a peaceful and friendly environment.

 Medical Services and Centres

 West Yorkshire Police – For non emergencies remember to call 101 and for emergenices: 999.
 West Yorkshire Police aims to put the community first in all matters and the site is very useful to report crimes, get involved with volunteering and identify CCTV suspects caught on camera.